What to do when Apple Mail is not working

 3. Reset Mail app

-Use CleanMyMac X to quickly and securely reset Mac Mail.
-It won't delete the program; instead, it brings it back to its default state.
-Here's how:
+Use CleanMyMac to quickly and securely reset Mac Mail.
+It won't delete the program but will get rid of all app-related items to bring the app as close to the default state as possible.

-1. Open the app and select Uninstaller from the left sidebar (free download here).
+- Open the app and select Applications from the left sidebar (free download here).

 4. Update your macOS